TM Garret: Tattoo covering

 In August 2017, Garret partnered with artists working at Sick Side Tattoo & Body Piercing Studio in Horn Lake, Mississippi (Memphis Metro Area).
 Together they work to cover up racist and gang-related tattoos through the Erase the Hate campaign.
 Soon, other tattoo parlors joined the campaign and offer to cover up racist and gang related tattoos for free.
 The service is currently available in Horn Lake, Mississippi, Memphis, Tennessee, Jacksonville, Florida, and Los Angeles, California.
 The campaign was featured in the short film Rewired, a documentary by the Chapman University about Garret, local news outlets German national television show Galileo and other international formats.

 hateXchange

 Together with other activists and members of Exit Deutschland, Garret developed HateXchange, the official counterpart to EXIT Deutschland's award-winning program named Hass Hilft (Donate the Hate), where residents and sponsors turn neo-Nazi marches into "involuntary walk-a-thons" by raising money for an anti-extremist organization.
 Besides "walk-a-thons" and "park-a-thons" as on November 10, 2017 in Charleston, South Carolina, donations are also involuntarily raised by hate comments on social media. $1 per collected comment is donated to non-profit organizations like Life After Hate, Human Rights Watch, the Southern Poverty Law Center and selected local non-profits.

+Memphis Peace Conference

+He is also the founder and organizer of the annual Memphis Peace Conference, which includes an inter-faith and a community panel and was first held at Withers Collection Museum and Gallery in Memphis on September 29, 2018.

+Other activities

+Garret fills in as an anchor on weekend news on WGN-TV in Chicago.

+He is an outspoken interfaith activist and director and board member of World Religion Day Memphis, US ambassador for anti-Nazi group Exit Germany, and campus speaker against anti-Semitism for the Simon Wiesenthal Center.

+He led a discussion at Pomona College, Claremont, California, in 2019.